1. History of the Forts of Salvador, Bahia

 Barra Beach, Avenida Oceânica

-História do Forte de Santo Antônio da Barra em Salvador
+História do Forte de Santo Antônio da Barra em Salvador25:49

-The Fort of Santo Antônio da Barra, popularly known as Farol da Barra, is located at the tip of the border between the Atlantic coast and the bay of Baía de Todos os Santos (formerly Ponta do Padrão).
-The fort offers beautiful views of the sea and it is impossible not to be impressed by its grandeur and elegance.
+The Fort of Santo Antônio da Barra, known as the Barra Lighthouse, stands on the headland that separates the Atlantic coastline from the cove of Baía de Todos os Santos (formerly Ponta do Padrão).
+The fortification is imposing and offers panoramic views of the sea.

 Naufrágio do galeão Santíssimo Sacramento em 1668